Will the Housing Market Crash in 2023?

-If inflation continues to rise, the Federal Reserve will likely increase rates to combat it.
-This will cause mortgage rates to increase, too.
-If this happens and other risk factors such as a low inventory occur, then the housing market might crash.
+The Federal Reserve will likely increase rates to combat inflation if inflation continues.
+This will cause mortgage rates to grow, too.
+If this happens and other risk factors, such as a low inventory, occur, the housing market might crash.

 The most important factors to keep an eye out for when gauging if the housing market will crash in 2023 are: